top of page

 Set-Rise-Sun is a mixed-media installation that explores the interplay between technology, time and the environment.

-The piece is made of a modified Lcd screen perpendicular to a water surface, through which viewers can observe an evolving virtual Sun that progresses from the top to the bottom of the screen.
 To the naked eye, the screen emits only white light.
 As the polarized film on the Lcd has been removed, the content is only visible through the reflection on the water that acts as a natural polarizing filter due to Brewster's angle phenomenon.

-The prevailing western cultural norms have often viewed time as a resource to be won and defended, marked by a linear progression, a craving for rapid results, and a feeling of haste.
+The prevailing Western cultural norms have often viewed time as a resource to be won and defended, marked by a linear progression, a craving for rapid results, and a feeling of haste.

 Such an endeavor to dominate time has historically been an example of how humans have attempted to exert their control over nature and over them.